skywodd/skywodd_website_dev/README.md

-# Skywodd website - "home made" CMS & framework
+# Skywodd's home made website 2.0
 ## by SkyWodd

 ### Introduction

-Skywodd v2.0 website is on the go !
+This new website CMS & framework is designed to replace my old wordpress based blog.
-No more wordpress blog, no more restricted functionnalities, themes nor plugins.
+No more restrictions, no more wordpress, just what I need when I need it.

 ---
 ### Why this repo ?